 Why do I get a message that "this contact is already linked?"

 There are a few reasons you might see this message: (a) the contact might be linked to another client profile in your account, or (b) the contact might be linked to a Riskalyze client profile in another advisor's account.
-If you use Riskalyze Team Edition, you can share linked clients with other advisors within your Team.
+If you use Riskalyze Data Sharing, you can share linked clients with other advisors within your Team.
 Otherwise, only one advisor will be able to have that contact linked to a Riskalyze client profile.

 What if I have two Riskalyze client profiles and two Schwab Accounts, and I want them all together?

 Choose which Riskalyze client profile you'd like to keep (preferably the profile with a client verified Risk Number).
 Delete the other one.
 Then, open the remaining client profile, click "Actions" in the top right and then "Integrations".
 Search the client as you would in the above section on "Linking an Existing Riskalyze Client".
 The holdings for both contacts will then resync into the active portfolio in Riskalyze.

 How do I link a Riskalyze client with a Charles Schwab Trust Account?